 In effort to address this need, Dr. Jones and staff developed Brain Games, a stand-alone intervention designed to build and practice children’s executive function and self-regulation.
 Drawn from SECURe, a comprehensive school-based intervention in social-emotional learning, Brain Games is comprised of 31 games that can be easily integrated into daily routines and transitions.
 The games are split into three “Brain Power” skills (e.g., working memory, attention, and mental flexibility) and help children learn how to listen carefully, use self-control, think flexibly, and remember and follow directions.
 After playing the games, teachers and students enage in discussions to build meta-cognition and shared vocabulary around the skills.
 Teachers and students also think together about how to use these skills in other times of the day – connecting “Brain Powers” to work ethic in the classroom, teamwork and building relationships with others, and successful behavior in school and beyond.

-For more about Jones and team’s “kernels” approach to promoting SEL, see the Usable Knowledge piece below.
-If you are interested in partnering with our team to test new SEL strategies, contact Project Coordinator Jenny Kahn.
+For more about Jones and team’s “kernels” approach to promoting SEL, see the following Usable Knowledge pieces.

 Note: Brain Games were initially developed as part of the SECURe intervention that was co-created by the following people and organizations: